Frequently Asked Questions

 A. In order to protect the confidentiality of your student record, the university will not allow the post office to forward mail to an address other than the one on your directory file.
 Simply change your address info whenever any information changes.

-Q. Can I add a class after ISIS drop/add has ended?
+Q. Can I add a class after drop/add has ended?

 A. Yes.
-Undergraduates should contact their college advising office for assistance.
+Undergraduates should contact their college advising office, and graduate students should contact their major department for assistance.

 Auditing a Class